barbara79/project-management-api/README.md

 Ensures entities are valid before persistence, using Symfony’s ValidatorInterface.
 It throws structured exceptions if constraints are violated — guaranteeing consistent error handling.

-### Service

-Encapsulates reusable, side-effect logic (e.g., logging, notifications, or external integrations).
-Keeps the core business flow clean and framework-independent.

 ### Entity (Domain Model)

 Represents the core business object (e.g. Project).
 Contains only domain-relevant properties and relationships — free from controller or validation code.
 Entities stay pure and persistence-focused.

+### Repository

+Repositories are responsible for all data access and persistence operations (CRUD, queries, filters).
+They act as an abstraction layer between the domain and the database, keeping entities persistence-agnostic.
+The handler depends on repositories to fetch or store data — never directly interacts with Doctrine or SQL.

+This ensures that:
+- Entities stay pure and persistence-independent
+- Doctrine (or any ORM) can be swapped out easily
+- Business logic remains testable and decoupled from the database

+### Service

+Encapsulates reusable, side-effect logic (e.g., logging, notifications, or external integrations).
+Keeps the core business flow clean and framework-independent.

 ## Benefits